gomathishankar28/ms4_bubbles/TESTING.md

 ### **Results from HTML Validator**

 HTML was validated with [W3C Validator](https://validator.w3.org/) by URI.
-Results came out good without any errors except for few warnings.
+Results came out with few errors related to meta tag.

 ### **Results from  W3C CSS**

-CSS was validated with [W3C CSS](https://jigsaw.w3.org/css-validator/) by direct input.Results came out good
+CSS was validated with [W3C CSS](https://jigsaw.w3.org/css-validator/) by URI.
+Results came out with few errors related to psuedo element

 ### **Results from Jshint**